DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/01-intro/06-environment.md

 ## Miniconda

 Miniconda is a smaller version of Anaconda that contains only Python.
-It doesn't have all the data science
+It doesn't have all the data science libraries that we need, so for Miniconda, we'll need to install them separately (see the next section).

 You can see how to install it [here](https://docs.conda.io/en/latest/miniconda.html).